tomashhurst/tomashhurst.github.io/resources.md

     </div>
 </div>

-**[Sydney Cytometry - Extranet Resources](https://sydneycytometry.org.au/wiki-launch)**: this external resource site from the Sydney Cytometry Facility hosts a number of protocols and resources developed by facility staff and users.
+This page provides links to software, protocols, and other resources for computational analysis, spatial analysis, flow cytometry, spectral cytometry, mass cytometry (CyTOF), Imaging Mass Cytometry (IMC).
+You can also explore the **[Sydney Cytometry Extranet](https://sydneycytometry.org.au/wiki-launch)**: this external resource site from the Sydney Cytometry Facility hosts a number of protocols and resources developed by facility staff and users.
+Non-facility users can request access using the form on the page linked above.

 <br />
 <br />